D4rk-M3t4/terraform-aws-asg-infrastructure/README.md

 }
 ```

-If yu want to store the terraform.tfstate file remotely on the S3 bucket replace the previous terraform configuration and paste the followings:
+If you want to store the terraform.tfstate file remotely on the S3 bucket, replace the previous terraform configuration and paste the following:

 ```hcl
 terraform {